limcuili/JavaStack/README.md

 # JavaStack

-Note to self: This repo is saved as the directory "LSE/Term 1/MA407 Algorithms & Computation/Week 7/MyCode_Week7"

 Let's talk about dynamic data structures.
 Def<sup>n</sup>: A **linked list** is a data structure that can grow dynamically.
 Each element of a linked list has a value and a pointer that points to the next element.
 Unlike an array, it does not allow random access.